bxav/proof-of-knowledge-shanghai-hackathon/README.md

 # ToDo containerised all the frontend apps

-# Run multi organizations with dcore in the middle
+# Run multi organizations with dcore in the middle (In progress)
 docker-compose up -f docker-compose.dcore.yml -d

 ```